Montgomery Ward: Government seizure

-Decline
+Post War

 After World War II, Sewell Avery believed the country would fall back into a recession or even a depression.
 He decided to not open any new stores, and did not even permit expenditure for paint to freshen the existing stores.
 His plan was to bank profits to preserve liquidity when the recession or depression he anticipated hit, and then buy up his retail competition.

-However, without new stores or any investment back into the business, Montgomery Ward declined in sales volume compared to Sears; many have blamed the conservative decisions of Avery, who seemed not to understand the postwar years' changing economy.
-As new shopping centers were built after the war, Sears was perceived to have better locations than Wards.
-Nonetheless, for many years Wards was still the nation's third-largest department store chain.
+Without new stores or any investment back into the business, Montgomery Ward declined in sales volume compared to Sears.
+Many have blamed the conservative decisions of Avery, who seemed not to understand the postwar years' changing economy.
+As new shopping centers were built after the war, Sears was perceived to have better locations than Ward.
+Nonetheless, for many years Ward was still the nation's third-largest department store chain.

 In 1955, investor Louis Wolfson waged a high-profile proxy fight to obtain control of the board of Montgomery Ward.
 The new board forced the resignation of Avery.
 This fight led to a state court decision that Illinois corporations were not entitled to stagger elections of board members."

 In 1961, company president John Barr hired Robert Elton Brooker to lead Montgomery Ward as president in its turnaround.
 Brooker brought with him a number of key new management people, including Edward Donnell, former manager of Sears' Los Angeles stores.

 The new management team achieved the turnaround reducing the number of suppliers from 15,000 to 7,000 and the number of brands being carried dropped from 168 to 16.
 Ward's private brands were given 95 percent of the volume compared with 40 percent in 1960.

 The results of these changes were lower handling costs and higher quality standards.
 Buying was centralized but store operations were decentralized, under a new territory system modeled after Sears.